FeatureBaseDB/www/content/blog/smote.md

 disable_overlay = false
 +++

-Have you ever looked at some publicly available data, and thought, "I wish this data set were 100 times larger"?
+Have you ever looked at some publicly available data, and thought, "I wish this data set was 100 times larger"?
 It seems like there should be an easy way to do that, and it turns out, there is!

 <!--more-->